santiagxf/azureml-julia/readme.md

 │   │   ├── Dockerfile
 │   ├── julia.env.yml                       # The Azure ML environment definition
 │   ├── train.job.yml                       # A training job definition for the Iris dataset problem
-│   └── trainer-cpu.compute.yml             # A compute cluster definition for Azure ML.
+│   ├── score.job.yml                       # A scoring job definition to score the dataset using the latest model │   └── trainer-cpu.compute.yml             # A compute cluster definition for Azure ML.
 ├── notebooks                           # Notebooks
 │   ├── iris.jl.ipynb                       # A training job for the Iris dataset using Julia in Notebooks